-To register your interest in one of these sessions or to have a chat about volunteering with us, please get in touch.
-Application packs will be sent out after the information meeting or a chat; this is so that applicants understand what is required to undertake the training and the role.
+Application packs will be sent out after attending an information session or a chat; this is so that applicants understand what is required to undertake the training and the role.
 Information sessions will take place:

 What will you do as an adviser?

 - complete an introduction to Citizens Advice and a training programme for your role

 - talk to clients over the phone, face to face or online to explore what problems they’ve come for help with